OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Common Root Detection Methods

 In the following section, we list some of the root detection methods you'll commonly encounter.
-You'll find some of those checks implemented in the Crackme examples that accompany the OWASP Mobile Testing Guide <sup>[1]</sup>.
+You'll find some of those checks implemented in the crackme examples that accompany the OWASP Mobile Testing Guide <sup>[1]</sup>.

 ###### SafetyNet